notofonts/noto-docs/src/descriptions/NotoSansManichaean.md

-Noto Sans Manichaean is a unmodulated (“sans serif”) design for texts in the historical Manichaean script.
+Noto Sans Manichaean is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Manichaean_ script.
 It contains 153 glyphs, 6 OpenType features, and supports 60 characters.